Computer Architecture for Parallel Paradigms

 - SWIFT, MICHAEL - ASSOCIATE RESEARCHER

-- TITOS, JOSE RUBEN - POSTDOC RESEARCHER
+- TITOS, RUBEN - POSTDOC RESEARCHER

 - UNSAL, OSMAN - COMPUTER ARQUITECTURE FOR PARALLEL PARADIGMS GROUP MANAGER